A note on smooth rotund norms which are not midpoint locally uniformly rotund: Main results

 In particular, we have that $\|x+ v_N\|_1\to \|x\|_1$ and $\|x- v_N\|_1\to \|x\|_1$, as $N\to\infty$.
 From the fact that $v_N\not\to 0$ {(notice that $\|v_N\|=\varepsilon$ for each $N\in\N$)}, as $N\to\infty$, it follows that $\frac{x}{\|x\|_1}$ is not an MLUR point for $B_{(X,\|\cdot\|_1)}$, and our claim is proved. \end{proof}

 Notice that in Theorem~\ref{th: MLUR porous} we cannot replace the condition that the set of MLUR points is porous with the condition that the set of MLUR points is empty.
 Indeed, if $X$ is a Banach space with the Radon-Nikodym property (RNP) then every renorming of $X$ is such that the corresponding unit ball admits strongly exposed points (see, e.g., \cite[Theorem~3.5.4]{Bourgin}) and hence it admits in particular MLUR points (cf. the introduction of \cite{Mo83}).
 As a corollary we have, for example, that the Banach space $\ell_1$, having the RNP, does not admit any (rotund) renorming without MLUR points.
-Observe that for LUR points the situation is different, the following example shows that $\ell_1$ admits an equivalent G\^ateaux smooth rotund norm $|\!|\!|\cdot|\!|\!|$ such that the corresponding unit ball does not have LUR points.
+Observe that for LUR points the situation is different, the following example, inspired by the recent paper \cite{CH}, shows that $\ell_1$ admits an equivalent G\^ateaux smooth rotund norm $\|\cdot\|$ such that the corresponding unit sphere does not have LUR points.
+In order to do that, we need to recall the definition of octahedral norm.